Qulipta (atogepant) is a prescription medicine indicated for the preventive treatment of episodic migraine in adults.

-Developed by US-based biopharmaceutical company AbbVie, Qulipta is available as once-daily, white to off-white, round or oval biconvex tablets containing 10mg, 30mg or 60mg of atogepant.
+Developed by US-based biopharmaceutical company AbbVie, Qulipta is available as a once-daily, white to off-white, round or oval biconvex tablet containing 10mg, 30mg or 60mg of atogepant.

 Regulatory approvals for Qulipta

 In January 2021, AbbVie submitted a new drug application (NDA) for atogepant to the US Food and Drug Administration (FDA) for the preventive treatment of migraine in adults, meeting the criteria for episodic migraine.
 The NDA was accepted for review in March 2021.

 Qulipta received approval from the FDA for the preventive treatment of episodic migraine in adults in September 2021.